Get email updates, request a yard sign, or sign up to volunteer.

 Each year Councilman Dorsey goes to Annapolis during the legislative session of the Maryland General Assembly, working to support State partners bringing improvements to Baltimore City.
 He maintains strong relationships with State Delegates and Senators, using his day-to-day experience to inform state legislation that affects the 3rd District and Baltimore as a whole.
 In 2018 Councilman Dorsey worked with Chairman McIntosh to direct $400,000 to right-of-way improvements to the Hamilton Business District.
 During the 2018 session Sen. Bill Ferguson and Del.
 Bilal Ali introduced a bill at his request, to make home ownership more possible for low-income Baltimore City employees.
 It was reintroduced by Del Stephanie Smith and passed in 2019.
 Five new bills were introduced at his request in 2019.
 Because of his leadership in Baltimore on transportation, consumer advocacy, and other issues, progressive leaders from across Maryland ask that he testify to support their bills.

 In his first three years in office, Councilman Dorsey and staff helped resolve more than 1,000 constituent service cases.
 Councilman Dorsey has worked with communities and residents on countless projects, including traffic calming and roadway improvements, vacant homes and code enforcement, cleaning and greening, business development, water bills, tax sale prevention, infrastructure maintenance and contractor accountability, information sharing, navigation of processes and resource access, hardship assistance, non-profit partnerships, and more.
 He has maintained his campaign promise to hold town hall meetings open to all, to work with community associations, regularly attending their meetings and bringing their elected leaders together for his Assembly of Neighborhoods.

 Councilman Dorsey is a lifelong resident of Baltimore’s 3rd District.
 Raised in the Belair-Edison and Mayfield neighborhoods, he attended St. Francis of Assisi and graduated from the Baltimore School for the Arts and the Peabody Conservatory of Music.
 Before running for office, Councilman Dorsey worked as a project manager in a small business that was founded in Baltimore in 1930, and has been in his family for three generations.
 He is an Appalachian Trail thru-hiker.
-Featured in Sports Illustrated (click the link and scroll .
+Featured in Sports Illustrated (click here and scroll to #49).